idea-to-pilot sprint: from raw dataset to live AI product in one week

 -

-ship the pilot, then harden. the first week was about proving the concept works end-to-end. governance, scoping, and production hardening came next (that story here). trying to do both in week one would have shipped neither.
+ship the pilot, then harden. week one proved the concept end-to-end. governance, scoping, and production hardening came next (that story here). trying to do both in one week would have shipped neither.

 idea-to-pilot sprint — one week to turn your AI idea into a working pilot.